cancel

 I tested it and it works.

 STM32CubeMX is simply limited in how it structures generated code.
 I would have liked more user code sections or the ability to add your own.
 But that has been requested for a long time now.
 Luckily there are macro tricks to modify generated functions by creating an alias of a function so it won't be overwritten using generation.
-If you want your own project structure you might just use code generation to get something working and then copy that to your own structure.
+If you want your own project structure you might just use code generation to get something working (peripheral and clock setup) and then copy that to your own structure.
 I think it's too much to ask that the generator will meet everyone's exact needs.

 You marked this topic as a bug-report.
 But I see it as a feature request.
 Cpp support means simply that STM32CubeIde can also have cpp source files.
 All drivers are in C. You want all of those renamed too?